The Vulcan of Visp—An Appreciation

 There’s a slight claustrophobic ends-of-the-earth vibe to the Jurassian village of Soyhières (Pop.
 433).
 It has the plain vanilla look of 1950’s Swiss functionality with a lingering undercurrent of separatism and a patois (Vâdais) all its own.
 The village itself offers none of the postcard images one expects from rural Switzerland but the seasonal pastures and […]

-Whenever I think of Gamaret, I invariably think of its less assertive twin, Garanoir.
-And whenever my mind thinks in pairs like that, it invariably settles on the Silva sisters, Sheila and Sonja.
-The dreaded sisters were among my most formidable childhood antagonists and the first set of twins to enter my consciousness as classmates […]
+Whenever I think of gamaret I immediately think of its less assertive twin, garanoir.
+And whenever I think of twins I immediately think of the Silva sisters, Sheila and Sonja.
+The dreaded sisters were the most formidable antagonists of my childhood and the first set of twins to enter my consciousness as classmates in kindergarten.
+I remember […]

 Swiss Grapes: Grosse Arvine — One Man’s Mission